5 year product design journey in an amazing hyper-growth startup

 I was/am the only remote Australian working for a company based in L.A.
 Being a product designer in Sydney, time zones and being physically separated from my teams played a part in the projects I undertook, teams I worked with and how I worked.

-Back when in the first 12 months the objective was to scale as quickly as possible.
+Back in the first 12 months the objective was to scale as quickly as possible.
 This resulted in a focus on our engineering capability to build and release features inline with our value proposition and roadmap.

 We also invested in building a robust sales team from the get go.